-22nd Century Group, Inc. (XXII) Q1 2020 Results - Earnings Call Transcript

 Andrea Jentsch

 Thanks, Mike.
 All financial comparisons in my remarks are against the comparable year ago time period unless otherwise noted.
-As Mike discussed at the top of the call, our operational and financial performance is very solid in the quarter with increased revenue and significant reduction to operating expenses.
+As Mike discussed at the top of the call, our operational and financial performance was very solid in the quarter with increased revenue and significant reduction to operating expenses.
 For the first quarter of 2020, net sales revenue was $7.1 million, a 12% increase from the prior year as a result of increased sales related to contract manufacturing cigarettes.

 Operating loss for the first quarter was $4.1 million, compared to a loss of $5.4 million.
-This was primarily driven by reduction costs associated with our MRTP application in prior year and our efforts in expense management.
-For the first quarter of 2020, net loss was $4 million, representing a loss per share of $0.03, compared to net loss of $2.1 million, or loss per share of $0.02 for Q1 of 2019.
+This was primarily driven by reduction costs associated with our MRTP application in the prior year, and our efforts in expense management.
+For the first quarter of 2020, net loss was $4 million, representing a loss per share of $0.03, compared to net loss of $2.1 million or a loss per share of $0.02 for Q1 of 2019.
 The increased loss was due to change in fair value of Aurora warrants due to the decline in Aurora’s underlying share price.

 Adjusted EBITDA in the quarter was negative $3.2 million or negative $0.02 per share compared to a negative $4.6 million or negative $0.04 per share for Q1 of 2019, and an improvement of approximately 30% due to returning our contract manufacturing business to positive gross margin and improving the cost structure of our overall operating base.

-Cash used in operating activities during the first quarter was approximately $4.7 million flat year-on-year when compared to the first quarter of 2019.
-The company’s liquidity remains strong with cash, cash equivalents and short-term investment securities totaling approximately $34 million.
-We believe we had adequate liquidity to sustain our normal operations and meet all of our current obligations.
+Cash used in operating activities during the first quarter was approximately $4.7 million, flat year-on-year when compared to the first quarter of 2019.
+The company’s liquidity remains strong with cash, cash equivalents, and short-term investment securities totaling approximately $34 million.
+We believe we have adequate liquidity to sustain our normal operations and meet all of our current obligations.

 And with that, I’ll turn the call back over to Mike for his closing comments.